Don’t Get Conned by Real Estate Wire Fraud

 There has been a recent increase of real estate wire fraud, but you have the power to spot the warning signs before it happens to you.
 According to data provided by the FBI, in 2017, close to $1 billion was “diverted or attempted to be diverted” from real estate purchase transactions, and wired to “criminally controlled” accounts.
 That figure is up explosively from 2016, when the FBI counted $19 million in stolen funds.

 The scam generally works like this: Hackers find an opening into a title company’s, realty agent’s, or mortgage banker’s email account.
 They track upcoming home purchases scheduled for closing, then assume the identity of the title or escrow agent handling the transaction.
 Watch this video to learn more, or continue reading below:

 - Scammers will use a loan officer, real estate agent, or title company email and letterhead.

-- They’ll state that there has been a last minute change to where the money is transferred.
+- They’ll state that there has been a last minute change to where to transfer the money.

-- Email will say checks are no longer accepted/money wiring instructions have changed.
+- Email will say they no longer accept checks or changes to money wiring instructions.

 - They’ll supply new account information for the transfer.

 Of course, none of that is true.
 If the scammer is successful, their victim will send the money to the scammer’s account unknowingly.
 Then the money is gone!